ravrranj/LeetCode-DSA-Practice/DSA Arrays/README.md

 🧠 BONUS TIP: Add Why Reset on Negative
 "If the sum so far is negative, continuing the subarray will not help us get a bigger total in the future.
 So we reset."

+🔢 643.
+Maximum Average Subarray I
+This Java solution solves LeetCode Problem 643: Maximum Average Subarray I using an efficient sliding window technique.

+🧠 Problem Statement
+Given an integer array nums and an integer k, find the contiguous subarray of length k that has the maximum average value, and return this average.

+🚀 Approach
+We use the sliding window technique to efficiently calculate the sum of subarrays of size k in O(n) time:

+Compute the sum of the first window (first k elements).

+Then, slide the window one element at a time:

+Subtract the element going out of the window.

+Add the element coming into the window.

+Track the maximum sum seen during the process.

+Finally, return the average by dividing the max sum by k.

+📁 Code :
+public class FindMaxAverage {
+    public double findMaxAverage(int[] nums, int k) {
+        int sum = 0;  // sum of the starting window for (int i = 0; i < k; i++) sum += nums[i];

+        int maxSum = sum;

+        // Start sliding window
+        int startIndex = 0;
+        int endIndex = k;
+        while (endIndex < nums.length) {
+            sum -= nums[startIndex];    // remove previous element
+            sum += nums[endIndex];      // add next element

+            maxSum = Math.max(maxSum, sum);

+            startIndex++;
+            endIndex++;
+        }

+        return (double) maxSum / k;   // return the average value }
+}

+🧪 Example
+Input:
+nums = [1, 12, -5, -6, 50, 3], k = 4

+Windows of size 4:

+[1,12,-5,-6] → sum = 2

+[12,-5,-6,50] → sum = 51 ✅

+[-5,-6,50,3] → sum = 42

+Output: 12.75

+🧰 Concepts Practiced
+Sliding Window

+Subarray Sum Tracking

+Space Optimization

+Time Complexity Analysis

+⏱️ Time & Space Complexity
+Time: O(n) — each element is visited once

+Space: O(1) — no extra data structures used